Dr. Phil Ignores Danielle Bregoli’s Birthday, She Rips Him In New Interview

 “Catch her outside, how about that” means that all of those people who were laughing at Danielle could meet her outside, at a designated location and settle their differences.
 Unbeknown to the world at the time, Bregoli had coined the meme of the year.

-she returned home and realized how big of a star her delinquent activities had made her.
+Then she returned home and realized how big of a star her delinquent activities had made her.
 Bregoli’s trash talk had turned into her own personal catchphrase, making her internet famous.
 Danielle accepted her internet fame with open arms, even going to Twitter to showcase how much money she was making from her new found fame.

 Who needs school when your rich pic.twitter.com/gitcM6sWEA